clandrew/lotrpwcheck/README.md

 ## About
 This is a tool for verifying whether a password for the game "J.R.R.
 Tolkien's The Lord of the Rings: Volume 1" is valid or not.
 You can also edit passwords.
 This came about when I was playing the game and found that some of the passwords I had written down were correctly written down, but glitched.
 This program fell out of trying to understand the glitched parts more, do some reverse-engineering and ultimately work around them.
 I'm putting this online in case other people run into the same issues.

+For a blog post describing the password format, [see here](http://cml-a.com/content/2021/03/31/lord-of-the-rings-snes-password-format/).

 ## Notes
 * You can type whatever password you want, then click the "Fix Checksum" button to auto-insert a good checksum.